Hong Kong - Country Commercial Guide

 (Since there is not an agreed upon definition of “smart cities”, and because there is considerable overlap regarding features from various types of machinery and products, market statistics for this sector are, at best, rough approximations.)

 According to the Asia Cloud Computing Association’s Cloud Readiness Index 2020, Hong Kong was ranked first among cities in Asia.
-The outbreak of COVID-19 has boosted the usage of internet, mobile devices, and other virtual activities.
-Alongside these changes, information security as well as protection of personal data are rising concerns to the local market.
+Information security as well as protection of personal data are rising concerns to the local market.

 Leading Sub-Sectors

-Software & Services: According to Hong Kong Telecom, the pandemic has played a major role in accelerating Hong Kong companies’ digital transformation.
-Remote working has become a major trend and more companies are offering it as a policy benefit.
-To assist with their digital enhancement, Hong Kong companies need supporting software to make the transformation smoother including but not limited to Human Resources Management Software (HRMS), Sales Software, and Accounting Software with Compliance Management capabilities.
+Software & Services: Hong Kong companies need supporting software to make the transformation in remote work smoother, including but not limited to Human Resources Management Software (HRMS), Sales Software, and Accounting Software with Compliance Management capabilities.

 Cloud Computing: Gartner estimates that the percentage of remote workers will increase from 17 percent of employees worldwide in 2019 to 32 percent by the end of 2021.
 The increased number of remote workers requires companies to provide solutions that can adapt a hybrid workplace, which will drive increased demand for cloud computing solutions and technologies.